Fashion designers use their technical knowledge and creative flair to work on designs for new and original clothing

 - good organisation and time management.

-Employers usually expect to see a portfolio that clearly demonstrates your ability to design and produce garments and accessories.
+Employers will expect to see a portfolio that clearly demonstrates your ability to design and produce garments and accessories.

-The majority of fashion and clothing designers work for branded/high-street stores and independent labels.
+Most fashion and clothing designers work for high street stores and independent labels.
 They may be employed at an in-house design studio, based in either a manufacturing or retail organisation.

-Others work in specialist design studios serving the couture and designer ready-to-wear markets and their work may include producing designs for a number of manufacturing or retailing companies.
+Others work in specialist design studios, serving the couture and designer ready-to-wear markets, and their work may include producing designs for several manufacturing or retailing companies.

 However, the top design houses are a relatively small market compared with the high street fashion sector.

 Some fashion designers find work overseas with designers based in Europe and the USA.
-If you are interested in working abroad a directory of fashion contact details, including companies and fashion organisations around the world, can be found at Apparel Search.
-In Europe and the USA Fashion United also has its own career centres.
+A directory of fashion contact details, including companies and fashion organisations around the world, can be found at Apparel Search.

 Opportunities exist for self-employment.
-Freelance fashion designers can market their work through trade fairs and via agents, or by making direct contact with buyers from larger businesses or niche clothing outlets.
+Freelance fashion designers can market their work through trade fairs and via agents, or by making contact directly with buyers from larger businesses or niche clothing outlets.

 A number of organisations offer specific training and support for setting up a fashion business.
-A Business Support Network has been set up by the British Fashion Council provides a range of initiatives, and courses and online resources on how to run your own creative business are offered by The Design Trust.
+The British Fashion Council provides a range of initiatives, and courses and online resources on how to run your own creative business are offered by The Design Trust.

 Look for job vacancies at:

-Throughout the industry, employment opportunities are often secured via speculative applications and effective networking.
-It is therefore important to try to build relationships with more established designers and companies, whether you are seeking permanent or freelance openings.
+Employment opportunities are often secured via speculative applications and effective networking.
+It's important to try to build relationships with more established designers and companies, whether you're seeking permanent or freelance openings.

 Recruitment agencies, specialist publications and fashion networks are an important source of contacts and vacancies.
-There are numerous agencies that represent different market levels.
-These include:
+Specialist recruitment agencies that represent different market levels include:

 A range of specialist short courses and one-day workshops related to fashion are offered by the London College of Fashion, part of the University of the Arts London.
 It's also possible to take a Masters to develop your skills in a particular area of fashion, such as fashion management, pattern and garment technology, or womenswear.

-How your career develops will depend on the specific area of design you trained in, the work experience you have built up and your professional reputation.
+How your career develops will depend on the specific area of design you trained in, the work experience you've built up and your professional reputation.
 Another influencing factor will be the type of company you work for and the opportunities for career development within it.

 Progression may be slow, particularly at the start of your career.
 Being proactive and making contacts in the industry is essential, especially in a sector where people frequently move jobs in order to progress their career and where there is a lot of pressure to produce new ideas that are commercially viable.

-Typically, you will begin your career as an assistant.
-Design assistant roles differ widely, but common responsibilities include:
+Typically, you'll begin your career as an assistant.

-Progression is then to a role with more creative input, involving proposing concepts and design ideas, although you are unlikely to have much influence on major decisions.
-Other activities include:
+Progression is then to a role with more creative input, involving proposing concepts and design ideas, although you're unlikely to have much influence on major decisions.

-With several years' design experience, progression is possible through senior designer roles to the position of head designer.
-At this level, you will have considerable responsibility for overall design decisions and influences for the range, but as this is a management position others will do the actual design work.
+With several years' design experience, progression is possible through senior designer roles to the position of head designer or creative director.
+At this level, you'll have considerable responsibility for overall design decisions and influences for the range, but as this is a management position others will do the actual design work.

 Technical director and quality management positions represent alternative progression routes.
-Additional alternative career options in the fashion industry include:
+Other career options in the fashion industry include:

 - pattern cutter/grader.